- The charting method is a powerful note-taking method for organizing information that can be divided into clear

 At the same time, however, the charting method is not meant for:

 - Analyzing space relationships between topics (use the outline method or the flow method for that);

 - Topics that contain a lot of detail (consider using the Q/E/C method if it’s an argumentative subject);

 - Taking notes during live lectures (use the Cornell method or split-page method for that)

 - Information that is equation-based (math, for example)

 The learning materials always come before the note-taking method.
-Choose your method based on the subject – maintain a “toolbox” of the best note-taking methods for different situations.
+Choose your method based on the subject – maintain a “toolbox” of the best note-taking methods for different situations to benefit most from your notes.

 What is effective about the charting note-taking method?

 The greatest strength of the charting note-taking method is its ability to reduce notes to a bare minimum.
 Through charts, you can store certain types of information in the most efficient manner possible, which then also makes comparison across subtopics much easier.

 In chart form, there is no need to write complete sentences or transitional words.
 All you need is the barebones information, and the chart format takes care of the rest.